Analysis

 Hermes Agent: Layered Episodic Memory

-Hermes Agent, from Nous Research, has the most developed memory design of the production systems here.
-It splits memory into separate layers rather than treating it as one bucket (Hermes Agent, Persistent Memory).
+Hermes Agent (opens in a new tab), from Nous Research, has the most developed memory design of the production systems here.
+It splits memory into separate layers rather than treating it as one bucket (Hermes Agent, Persistent Memory (opens in a new tab)).

 In practice those layers are an episodic store (a local SQLite full-text database of past sessions), a semantic layer (plain Markdown files holding what the agent knows about you and the work), and a procedural layer (auto-generated skill files it builds up as it goes).
 Episodic memory keeps a searchable record of what happened.
 The semantic and procedural layers are where lasting knowledge lives, so the agent can carry lessons from one session into the next.